 - Prone to damage and breakage

-The key to successful hairstyles for shoulder-length thin hair is to counteract these tendencies by creating optical illusions of density, enhancing texture, and choosing cuts that build a strong foundation.
+The key to successful shoulder length hairstyles for thin hair is creating optical illusions of density.
+Enhancing texture and choosing cuts that build a strong foundation are also essential.

 1. Classic Blunt Bob